josbroers/nextjs-skeleton/README.md

 ## 6. Environment variables

 Next has built-in support for environment variables and the option to expose variables to the browser by prefixing with `NEXT_PUBLIC_`.
-In this skeleton we use a variable for the Google Tag Manager container-ID: `NEXT_PUBLIC_GTM`.
-Setup this variable inside a `.env` file to start using Google Tag Manager.

 ## 7. Vercel CLI